yhagio/tutorialedge.net/content/typescript/creating-rest-api-express-typescript.md

 twitter: "https://twitter.com/Elliot_F"
 ---

 In this tutorial, we are going to be building a REST API using both `express` and TypeScript!
 This REST API will simply return a status depending on what API endpoint we hit using our HTTP Client.

+## Prerequisites

+You will require at least the following:

+* TypeScript 2.8.1
+* The Yarn Package Manager
+* ExpressJS

 ## Our Project Layout

 So within our project, we are going to create a couple of incredibly simple endpoints that will simply return a few simple strings, depending on what `HTTP` verb is used to hit said route.

+We'll be using the `tsc` compiler to transpile our TypeScript code back to normal JavaScript and then we'll be running this built code using `nodemon`.

 ## Our app.ts File